 - Hard foods, like hard pretzels or candies or anything that you have to “bite” into.

 - Chewy foods, like pizza crusts or certain types of candies like licorice.

 - Sticky foods, which can also include certain types of candies like lollipops.

 - Any food that can get stuck in between the wires or damage the bracket that connects the wires together.
 Corn on the cob and popcorn would both be good examples of this type of food.

 The duration of treatment will depend on the orthodontic problem being corrected..
-For most kids, they can expect to wear braces for between 12 and 24 months.
-After treatment is over, he or she will wear a retainer at night only.
+For most kids, they can expect to wear braces for 12 to 24 months.
+After treatment is over, your child will wear a retainer at night only.